alejandrofsevilla/example/README.md

 # example
-Example of C++ library using Boost.Asio and GoogleTest.
+C++ example library using Boost.Asio and GoogleTest.
 ## features
 - TCP Server and Client.
 ## requirements